-Day Saturday 12:30 pm (no lunch) 12:30 (no lunch)
+Day 12:30 pm (no lunch) Saturday

+12:30 pm (no lunch)

-^{}Students are required to be in the classroom, seated, prepared, and clocked in by the time their class has returned from lunch break at 12:45 pm.
+Students are required to be clocked in no later than 12:30 pm and in the classroom, seated & prepared by the time their class has returned from lunch break at 12:45 pm.
 Students arriving late must eat lunch before clocking in at the above times for late entrance to class.